neopragma/sociabletests/README.md

 They just aren't tested using the identical test cases that check application behavior.
 I think that sort of test isolation is a _good_ thing, and not a problem to be solved.

+---
+Feedback from James on this point was along the lines of, "You do this, therefore it's not an issue _for you_."
+Well, it isn't about me.
+Teams ought to learn how to design multi-level test suites in which the individual test cases are well isolated.
+Like James, I've observed many teams that don't seem to know exactly what to do with unit tests and other executable tests.
+If people maintain the same mindset, switching to a different model probably won't help.
+If they improve their skills, then they can use any model or approach successfully.
+So we'll agree to disagree on this.
+---

 ### Assumption 2 - refactoring breaks test cases

 Another assertion is that Nullables don't break when you refactor.
 This question has been the subject of